 Now that you know what kind of tools you'll need to do the job, you can follow along with the method for tenderizing that you like the best.

 You now have the skills to fix up any cut of meat you could want so that it's as tender and delicious as a fillet.
+The secret is to break the tough muscle fibers.
 With so many different methods to choose from, there's sure to be one that fits your cooking style and the dish you want to prepare.
 No longer will you have to suffer a tough and uncomfortable meal with a disappointing steak, as you can easily and skillfully tenderize it in an instant.

 Have any tenderizing tips you want to share?
 Leave a comment about it down below.
 And if there's anyone in your life who might need some help learning how to prepare their meat, give this guide a share.